jiyapalrecha35/Google.github.io/README.md

 - **Space Complexity:** \( O(n) \)

 These applications showcase how advanced algorithms and data structures play a critical role in optimizing various aspects of Google's operations, enhancing performance, security, and user experience.

+### 39.Optimise the video streaming paths in Youtube
+Google's YouTube platform can utilize the Floyd-Warshall algorithm to optimize video streaming paths.
+By determining the shortest paths between servers and users, Google can ensure smooth and uninterrupted video playback, enhancing the user experience.

+Performance Analysis:
+Time complexity : O(V^3) where V is the number of vertices.
+Space complexity is O(V^2).

+[View Floyd-Warshall code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/floyd_warshall.cpp){:target="_blank"}<br><br>